JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 Examples would be thinning data using an algorithm that randomly selects a subset of the data, and throwing out unrealistic data such as negative temperature values when the units are in Kelvin.
 Filters requiring additional data such as the forecast background must use the filter operators in UFO.

+Currently, :code:`ioda-filterObs.x` offers the following filters:

+1. Time window filter

-Currently, :code:`ioda-filterObs.x` offers one filter which is throwing out observations that are outside of a given time window.
+   This filter is always applied and will reject observations that are outside of the given time window.

-This filter is always applied when the application is run.
+2. Receipt time filter

+   This filter is optional (disabled by default) and will reject observations that have a receipt time beyond (i.e., newer than) a given cutoff time.
+   The receipt time filter is enabled with a YAML :code:`receipt time filter` specification, which contains two parameters: a cutoff time and a variable name.
+   The specified variable is expected to exist in the ObsSpace, to be in the epoch datetime format, and to contain the receipt time for each location.
+   The specified cutoff time is expected to be a string value in ISO-8601 datetime format.
+   The filter will read in the receipt time variable and for each entry in the variable, compare that to the cutoff time and reject locations that are newer than the cutoff time.

+   Note that the receipt time filter is primarily useful for contriving data from existing ioda files for demo or research purposes.
+   In these contexts, the filter can be used to remove observations that haven't "arrived" yet.

-:code:`ioda-filterObs.x` is based on :code:`oops::Application` and as such takes a configuration YAML file as a required arguemnt, plus an optional second argument that specifies a log file for saving messages from the application.
+:code:`ioda-filterObs.x` is based on :code:`oops::Application` and as such takes a configuration YAML file as a required argument, plus an optional second argument that specifies a log file for saving messages from the application.
 By default the application writes all of its messages to stdout and stderr.
 Here is the usage for :code:`ioda-filterObs.x`.